VijayBurugupalli/VijayBurugupalli/README.md

 - 👀 I’m interested in Enterprise Application Development
 - 🌱 I’m currently learning ANGULAR
 - 💞️ I’m currently working at TCS
-- 📫 How to reach me : Mail - vijayburugupalli1717@gmail.com
+- 📫 How to reach me : LinkedIn - www.linkedin.com/in/vijay-burugupalli Mail - vijayburugupalli1717@gmail.com

 <!---
 VijayBurugupalli/VijayBurugupalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.